 Let’s check out a sample train route for a week-long trip:

-In this case, it’d make sense (but only just barely!) to get the ¥33,610 Ordinary JR Pass, which is about ¥2,000 more expensive than the cost of going a la carte but gives you more mobility in the 7 days.
+In this case, it doesn’t make sense to get the ¥50,000 (S$454.13) Ordinary JR Pass, which is ¥18,000 more expensive than the cost of going a la carte (although it does give you more mobility and flexibility in the 7 days).

-If you’re willing to alter your train route, however, there’s a cheaper regional JR Pass that can help you save money.
+If you’re willing to alter your train route, however, there might be cheaper regional JR Passes that can help you save money.
 See the next section for a useful Japan travel hack.

 3. JR Pass from Tokyo to Osaka & Kyoto—Hokuriku Arch Pass